Overview of Scrum Method

 There are two major points to remember in the sprint backlog.

 - Making decisions in a group: Each and every state should be decided by the whole team and grouped.

 - Organize task: The Scrum team should not need the assigned task from the Scrum master.
 They are self-organized to pick and work on tasks.

 Product Increments, in general, is a sum of all product backlog committed during the sprint.
 This is generally a piece of software collaborating across the organization, creating transparency.
 This can also be in the type of task boards or charts.

-From this article, we have now known about sprints in the scrum, the scrum cycle, their artifacts and four events which occur in the scrum, the logs and also various roles in scrum methodology.
+From this article, we have now known about sprints in the scrum, the scrum cycle, their artifacts, and four events that occur in the scrum, the logs, and also various roles in scrum methodology.
 The article also gives us information on the product members involved and their key roles in a scrum cycle.